JatinB77/AOOD_DesignPatterns/TextMessage/README.md

 docker run -p 8080:8080 --env-file env.list sms
 ```

+## Send a message!

-Send a message by sending a POST request to `/send?to=<number>`, where
+Send a message by making a POST request to `/send?to=<number>`, where
-`number` is the phone number to send the text to.
+`<number>` is the sms destination.

+The body of the request will be the contents of the message.

+## Phone Number Format

-Note that the phone number must be in E.164 format.
+The phone number must be in **E.164 format**.

 A US-based number in standard local formatting: **(415) 555-2671**

 The same number in E.164 format: **+14155552671**

+A plus sign in a URL query parameter represents a space.
+Since this is the way
-Since the number is given to this microservice in the form of a URL query
+in which the number is given to the service, the plus sign
-parameter, the plus sign should be encoded to avoid problems.
+should be encoded to avoid problems.

 To do this in Java,